Runix-Minecraft/Runix/README.md

 To contribute Runix you must:

     1: Have a basic to working knowledge of Java and the Forge api
+    2: Have a working of how git works
-    2: A GitHub account
+    3: A GitHub account
-    3: Fork the project
+    4: Fork the project
 ====

 ###Pull Request(PR) Guidelines